-This chapter is an introduction to the High-Performance Parallel Interface (HIPPI) protocol.
-The chapter provides an brief introduction to HIPPI, a description of the HIPPI protocol, some common configurations of HIPPI equipment, and how to obtain official HIPPI documentation.
+This chapter is an introduction to the High-Performance Parallel Interface (HIPPI) protocol, including HIPPI-PHY, HIPPI-Serial, and HIPPI-FP.
+The chapter provides a brief introduction to HIPPI, a description of the HIPPI protocol, some common configurations of HIPPI equipment, and how to obtain official HIPPI documentation.